Niu Technologies (NIU) Reveals an Earnings Mystery

 NIU’s Market Performance

-NIU stocks went down by -12.01% for the week, with a monthly jump of 15.51% and a quarterly performance of 54.73%, while its annual performance rate touched 262.16%.
-The volatility ratio for the week stands at 8.34% while the volatility levels for the past 30 days are set at 9.26% for Niu Technologies.
-The simple moving average for the period of the last 20 days is 1.09% for NIU stocks with a simple moving average of 88.47% for the last 200 days.
+NIU stocks went down by -11.02% for the week, with a monthly drop of -12.08% and a quarterly performance of 45.52%, while its annual performance rate touched 230.98%.
+The volatility ratio for the week stands at 8.92% while the volatility levels for the past 30 days are set at 9.59% for Niu Technologies.
+The simple moving average for the period of the last 20 days is -10.69% for NIU stocks with a simple moving average of 62.83% for the last 200 days.

 Analysts’ Opinion of NIU